 People may feel that a tan makes them look good and that a tan looks "healthy."
-But recent research has found that being exposed to the light from tanning beds isn't as safe as it might seem.
+But being exposed to the light from tanning beds isn't safe.

 The light from a tanning device can cause skin cancer.
 Tanning devices are linked to basal cell cancer, squamous cell cancer, and the most serious type of cancer, melanoma.
 Indoor tanning, especially if used before age 35, increases your risk for all these skin cancers.

 And indoor tanning harms you in other ways as well.
 It can:

 Because of the risk for skin cancer, medical experts recommend that children 18 and younger not use indoor tanning at all.
 Some states have made it illegal for children 18 and younger to use indoor tanning.

 Even though indoor tanning isn't safe, some people still use it.
 But their reasons may not be valid.

 If you like the way a tan looks, you can buy sunless tanning products.
 These are usually lotions, gels, and sprays that you put on the skin.
 These products color the skin to make it look like you have a tan.
 To keep your tan, reapply the tanning product regularly.
 If you use these products, cover your eyes, nose, mouth, and ears before you apply them.